 “Put simply, if you don’t support parents, you will lose them,” she says.

-“The pandemic has made us question our working lives, and many people aren’t prepared to put up with a bad manager or inflexible working hours anymore.
-They’ll resign and work for an organisation that does offer that.”
+“The pandemic, for all its downsides, was a bit of reset for working people.
+It made us examine our working lives, and many people aren't prepared to put up with a bad manager or inflexible working hours anymore.
+They'll resign and work for an organisation that does offer that.”

-Work-life balance is now the biggest driver for changing jobs, beyond money and career progression.
-And Transitioning Well knows that many parents and carers consider leaving their job in the first year after returning from parental leave due to difficulties combining their job with caring for their children.
+Work-life balance is a top driver for changing jobs, along with money and career progression.
+And Transitioning Well knows that many parents and carers consider leaving their job in the first year after returning from parental leave, as they navigate the challenges that come with combing their job with caring for children.

 Practical ways of supporting employees

 So, how can businesses put support into action?
 There are plenty of practical ways that businesses can help parents.
 Alter suggests these tips: